-Your thyroid is a small butterfly-shaped gland that is located near your larynx (voice box).
-Your thyroid produces two hormones and secretes them into your bloodstream.
-The two thyroid hormones affect your heart rate, body temperature, and many body processes — a group of chemical reactions that, together, are called “metabolism.”
+Your thyroid is a small butterfly-shaped gland located near your larynx (voice box) and in front of the trachea (windpipe).
+This gland produces and secretes two hormones that affect your heart rate, body temperature, and many body processes — a group of chemical reactions that collectively are known as metabolism.

-Thyroid nodules are classified cold, warm, or hot, depending on whether they produce thyroid hormones or not.
-Cold nodules don’t produce thyroid hormones.
+Thyroid nodules are classified as cold, warm, or hot, depending on whether they produce thyroid hormones or not: Cold nodules don’t produce thyroid hormones.
 Warm nodules act as normal thyroid cells.
 Hot nodules overproduce thyroid hormones.

 You may have a thyroid nodule and not have any noticeable symptoms.
-If the nodule increases in size, you may notice:
+But if the nodule gets large enough, you may develop:

 - hoarse voice

-If your nodule is producing extra thyroid hormones, you may develop symptoms of hyperthyroidism.
-These include:
+If your thyroid nodule is producing excess thyroid hormones, you may develop symptoms of hyperthyroidism, such as:

 - rapid, irregular heartbeat